Daniel Blumberg: Film scores

+Blumberg composed the score to Brady Corbet's 2024 film The Brutalist, which stars Adrien Brody as the Hungarian Jewish architect László Tóth who survives the Holocaust and constructs a new life in America.
+The Hollywood Reporter dubbed it a "mighty score", which Vogue wrote "swerves elegantly from tinkling jazz horns and piano to bellowing, cinema-shaking blasts of brass and drums that evoke the tumult of Tóth's inner world".
+The score plays a particularly prominent role in the film, being described by the Financial Times as "imposing" and by Sight and Sound "muscular and boisterous".
+The film is dedicated to the memory of Scott Walker, who scored Corbet's previous films.
+The Hollywood Reporter wrote, "Blumberg's stirring work honors him [Walker] with subtle echoes, also evoking comparison at times with the jagged edges of Mica Levi or the solemn grandeur of Terence Blanchard.".
+His score has since also been seen as one of the best scores of 2024, receiving a variety of accolades, including a BAFTA Award as well as the Academy Award for Best Original Score.

+In 2025, Blumberg produced the score for Mona Fastvold's musical film The Testament of Ann Lee and Gianfranco Rosi's Below the Clouds, the latter marked his first documentary score.

+Filmography

 Visual art

 Blumberg is a visual artist working primarily in the medium of drawing.
-He creates figurative drawings with the ancient technique of Silverpoint, also using watercolour and graphite.
+He creates figurative drawings with the ancient technique of silverpoint, also using watercolour and graphite.
 In 2015 he was awarded a scholarship to study a diploma in traditional drawing techniques at London's Royal Drawing School.

 In 2019, he participated in the Hyper!
-Exhibition at Deichtorhallen, Hamburg in which he showed a large-scale graphite drawing.
-Also on display were 10 of his miniature watercolours and 2 video works.
+Exhibition at Deichtorhallen, Hamburg, in which he showed a large-scale graphite drawing.
+Also on display were ten of his miniature watercolours and two video works.
 Hans Urlich Obrist wrote in the Hyper! exhibition catalogue that "Daniel Blumberg moves very delicately between the two worlds - between music and art."

-He presented his first solo show "UN-ERASE-ABLE" in 2019 at Union Gallery in London displaying a selection of his Silverpoint miniatures which he calls ‘micrograms’.
+He presented his first solo show UN-ERASE-ABLE in 2019 at Union Gallery in London displaying a selection of his silverpoint miniatures which he calls "micrograms".